ampster-co/entso-historic-data/README.md

 - When using default UTC time: `nl_price_metrics_utc.csv`
 - When using local time: `nl_price_metrics_local_CEST.csv` (timezone abbreviation may vary)

+- Daily price metrics CSVs will include columns for min, max, and weighted average prices in both EUR/MWh and EUR/kWh.
+- If tax fields are present for a country, a `weighted_avg_kwh_all_in_price` column will be included, representing the all-in price based on the weighted average.
+- If tax fields are missing, this column will not be present for that country.

 ### Excel Export

 The project also includes a script to export the CSV data to Excel format: